David Traylor Zoo of Emporia

 The David Traylor Zoo is a small zoo located in Emporia, Kansas, United States.
 Admission to the zoo is free.
-You can walk through the zoo to view the naturalized exhibits.
+Visitors may walk through the zoo to view the naturalized exhibits.
 The zoo is located in Soden's Grove Park, which includes a small train that operates in the summer, the historical Marsh Arch Bridge, and an All Veterans Memorial.

 Overview

 The David Traylor Zoo is one of the smallest zoos in the United States that is accredited by the Association of Zoos and Aquariums (AZA).
 It features naturalized exhibits of native and exotic birds and animals, and is noted for its extensive landscaping.

 History

 The David Traylor Zoo initially started in Emporia sometime in the early 1900's with a collection of a few different species being called unofficially the Emporia Zoo.
 In 1934 Monkey Island was established as then Mayor Frank Lostutter retrieved four rhesus monkeys from Kansas State University.
 Going into the 1960's Monkey Island was receiving a lot of complaints about its condition so David Traylor, at the time an accountant for the city, was offered the job as the parks director which he took in 1973.
 David Traylor would go to work fixing the shoddy zoo at Sodens Grove converting it from just a fence dividing animals into full exhibits for animals and for the people to come and see.

 The Emporia Friends of the Zoo was founded in 1978, and provides financial support for expansion, development, and maintenance at the zoo.
 Funding for the Friends is primarily through membership and contributions.
 As the zoo continued to grow, Emporia State University got involved with the zoo, by using the resources available at the zoo in order to teach college students better and make good applicants to work at the zoo in the future.

 After 30 years of work David Traylor would retire from director of the zoo in 2006, which is when the Emporia zoo got the name David Traylor Zoo.
 Later in 2008 Lisa Keith, whom Traylor hired in 1992, became the director the zoo and oversaw its continued growth and development until retiring in 2024 at 32 years of service.
 As of August 2024 Brenda Young was appointed the zoos new director.
 In 2019 plans were put into place to make updates to the zoo for its outdated technology and exhibits as well as updates to the parking lot, education building, guest amenities, and nature play area.

 Bobcat in the David Traylor Zoo.